earthai-tech/watex/README.md

     **WATex-AI** has four (04) objectives:
     -  Contribute to select the best anomaly presumed to give a  suitable flow rate(FR) according to the type of hydraulic required for the targeted population.
-    -  Intend to supply drinking water for regions faced to water scarcity  by predicting FR before  drilling to to limit the failures drillings and dry boreholes.
+    -  Intend to supply drinking water for regions faced to water scarcity  by predicting FR before  drilling
+         to limit the failures drillings and dry boreholes.
     -  Minimize the risk of dry boreholes and failure drillings which lead for affordable  project budget elaboration during the water campaigns.
-         Less expensive pojects is economiccaly profitable in term of funding-raise from partners and organizations aids.
+         Less expensive pojects is economically profitable in term of funding-raise from partners and organizations aids.
     -  Involve water sanitation for population welfare by bringing a piece of solution of their daily problems.
         The latter goal should not be developped for the first realease.